mikemhenry/userdocs/docs-src/getting-Started/parallelization.md

 ![task parallel](../images/task_parallel.png)

 The advantage is that the different tasks can be performed on different nodes.
-In contrast to threading, where the job is limit to the size of a node, MPI parallel jobs are "only" limited by the size of the cluster or SLURM resource limitations.
+In contrast to threading, where the job is limit to the size of a node, MPI parallel jobs are "only" limited by the size of the cluster or lsf resource limitations.

 ### Compiling and Running